Interstellar Object Accessibility and Mission Design: Introduction

 To address both challenges, the authors developed and tested a novel approach to deep learning-driven autonomous navigation to fast flyby targets like ISOs.
 The authors tested that new G\&C algorithm on a population of 277 synthetic ISOs, each with a simulated campaign to determine the knowledge of the ISO's position over time while in cruise and during the autonomous navigation phase using optical navigation.
+The unification of ISO detection, orbit characterization, and cruise trajectory with learning-based G\&C algorithms for accurate low-$\Delta V$ flybys represents a nearly end-to-end simulation and assessment of a mission to visit an ISO.
+This process is simulated using JPL's SmallSat Development Testbed, which determines the feasibility of encountering ISOs with different initial detection and orbit characteristics.
 A paper previously presented at the 2022 IEEE conference discusses the method of determining the ISO position over time \cite{iso-2022} and a journal paper currently in pre-publication details the theory and application of the novel deep learning-based G\&C algorithm, Neural-Rendezvous~\cite{tsukamoto2022}.

-This paper will discuss the challenges associated with fast flybys, the current state of practice of autonomous navigation, and the projected improvements with this novel approach.
+This paper will discuss the accessibility of and mission design to ISOs with varying characteristics, including a discussion of state covariance estimation throughout the cruise, handoffs from traditional navigation approaches to novel autonomous navigation for fast flyby regimes, and overall recommendations about preparing for future in-situ exploration of these targets.
+The lessons learned also apply to the fast flyby of other small bodies, including long-period comets and potentially hazardous asteroids, which also require tactical responses with similar characteristics.